 A graduate of The University of British Columbia, Aaron is the Artistic Director of Mitch and Murray Productions.
-Selected theatre credits include Smart People, Detroit, Speed-the-Plow, Becky Shaw (Studio 16) Wilde Holiday Shorts (Chemainus Theatre), Fifty Words (The Cultch), Race (Studio 16), Fat Pig (Performance Works), and Gaslight (Hudson Theatre-Los Angeles).
+Selected theatre credits include Lungs, Smart People, Detroit, Speed-the-Plow, Becky Shaw (Studio 16) Wilde Holiday Shorts (Chemainus Theatre), Fifty Words (The Cultch), Race (Studio 16), Fat Pig (Performance Works), and Gaslight (Hudson Theatre-Los Angeles).
 He has also directed the plays Rapture, Blister, Burn, Sex With Strangers and Body Awareness for Mitch and Murray Productions.

 Aaron also coaches actors at The Working Actors Gym, the training wing of Mitch and Murray Productions.